Alexandre De Riquer Biography | Oil Paintings

 5-3-1856 Calaf, ESP - 11-13-1920 Majorca, ESPBack to Artist IndexView Artists Paintings

-Alexandre de Riquer i Ynglada, 7th Count of Casa Dávalos, was a versatile artist intellectual and Catalan Spanish designer, illustrator, painter, engraver, writer and poet.
+Alexandre de Riquer i Ynglada, 7th Count of Casa Dávalos, was a multi-talented artist and intellectual, a designer, illustrator, painter, engraver, writer, and poet.
 He was one of the leading figures of Modernism in Catalonia.
-He belonged to an aristocratic family, the Counts of Casa Dávalos.

-Alexandre de Riquer studied in France, first in Béziers between 1869 to 1871.
-For his interest in drawing classes he enrolled in the School of Fine Arts in Toulouse of Languedoc, France.
-Then returned to Barcelona to continue his studies at the art school of La Llotja where he was to study for several years under Tomas Padro, Claudi Lorenzale and, in particular, Antoni Caba, the teacher who he most admired.
+Alexandre de Riquer was sent to study in France at the age of thirteen, first in Béziers between 1869 to 1871, then for his interest in drawing classes, he enrolled in the School of Fine Arts in Toulouse of Languedoc.
+In 1874 he returned to Barcelona to continue his studies at the art school of La Llotja for several years under Tomas Padro, Claudi Lorenzale, and his most admired teacher, Antoni Caba.

-He entered the world of publishing through the guidance of his friend, writer and illustrator Apel-les Mestres.
-Which led to a collaborative publishing work which brought great impact on Riquer's creative activity.
-By 1879, he is becoming known in the art world.
+He entered the world of publishing with the help of his friend, the writer and illustrator Apel-les Mestres.
+Together they collaborated in publishing works which brought great impact on Riquer's creative activity, by 1879, he was becoming known in the art world.